 All in all, tunnel monitoring reflects its significance in three main areas: –

-The tunnel monitoring instrumentation installed on the surface, provide data on the subsurface and surface conditions.
+The tunnel monitoring instrumentation installed on the surface provides data on the subsurface and surface conditions.
 These sensors are also installed on structures on the surface that fall within the construction’s vicinity, and hence, are likely to be affected.

 Now that we’ve covered the role played by tunnel monitoring, it’s time to take a look at the instruments that aid this, i.e., the sensors.
-At Encardio Rite, we offer a wide range of tunnel monitoring instrumentation, applicable for various use-cases.
+At Encardio Rite, we offer a wide range of tunnel monitoring instrumentation, applicable to various use cases.
 Here’s the complete list: –

-Our vertical in-place inclinometers, model EAN-52M, consists of various biaxial probes, and are mounted vertically with SDI-12 output, in a borehole.
+Our vertical in-place inclinometers, model EAN-52M, consist of various biaxial probes and are mounted vertically with SDI-12 output, in a borehole.
 Using a daisy chain manner, these sensors are connected via a single output cable to consistently monitor sub-surface lateral movements.

 Piezometers are also one of the most commonly used sensors for monitoring tunnels.
 The Encardio Rite EPP-30V model, a vibrating wire piezometer, is used along with the ESVI-10VB SDI-12 or ESVI-01-01 interface box to monitor pore pressure variations.

 | Also Read: Piezometers: Types, Functions, & How It Works? |

 Extensometers, namely our EDS-70V multiple point borehole extensometers (vibrating wire type), with an ESVI-01-04 SDI-12 interface box, are installed for tunnel monitoring.
 These extensometers are used to monitor lateral movements and sub-surface settlements at specific depths.